StartArticlesThe fascination with novelty: a reflection on what is truly innovative...

 The fascination with novelty: a reflection on what is truly innovative in B2B marketing

 The fascination with the new or the security of the known?
 We have this doubt all the time.
-No B2B marketing, many times we label the "new" as the next great truth.
-But is he really as innovative as he seems?Have you ever stopped to think if you are really looking for something new or just a well-packaged reinterpretation of what you already know
+In B2B marketing, we often label the "new" as the next big truth.
+But is he really as innovative as he seems?Have you ever stopped to think if you're truly seeking something new or just a well-packaged reinterpretation of what you already know?

 The truth is that our brain loves stability and predictability.
-Studies show that predictable environments reduce cortisol levels (the stress hormone) and increase the feeling of well-being.
-According to a survey by the University of Cambridge (United Kingdom), the familiarity of predictable patterns in the workplace can improve productivity by up to 27%
+Studies show that predictable environments reduce cortisol levels (stress hormone) and increase the feeling of well-being.
+According to a study by the University of Cambridge (United Kingdom), familiarity with predictable patterns in the work environment can improve productivity by up to 27%.

-However, we live in times when the search for the "different" often surpasses discernment.
-AND, as a result, trends that have been established for years resurface under new names, captivating the market as if they were unprecedented revolutions
+However, we live in times when the pursuit of the "different" often surpasses discernment.
+And, as a result, long-established trends resurface under new names, captivating the market as if they were unprecedented revolutions.

 Here are some practical examples in B2B digital marketing:

-• Influencer Marketing – He is treated as a cutting-edge digital innovation.
-But, in the 1940s, Edward Bernays (the father of Public Relations) already demonstrated the power of influencers by connecting brands with celebrities to generate impact
+• Influencer Marketing- He is treated as a cutting-edge digital innovation.
+But, in the 1940s, Edward Bernays (the father of Public Relations) already demonstrated the power of influencers by connecting brands with celebrities to create impact.

-• Customer Experience (CX) Although it is a "hot" term, the concept of "putting the customer at the center" has been in marketing manuals since Philip Kotler, in the 1960s
+• Customer Experience (CX) –Despite being a “hot” term, the concept of “putting the customer at the center” has been in marketing manuals since Philip Kotler in the 1960s.

-• Online Communities Treated as the future of B2B and B2C interactions, online communities are nothing more than an evolution of forums and the early internet groups in the 1990s
+• Online Communities –Considered the future of B2B and B2C interactions, online communities are nothing more than an evolution of forums and early internet groups in the 1990s.

-So, why did we fall into this cycle?
+So, why do we fall into this cycle?
 Because the new, or the idea of novelty, activates the reward system in the brain, releasing dopamine.
-That's why, we are drawn to raise these flags of "absolute truth".
-As the futurist Seth Godin wisely said: "Old ideas can have new value when applied to a new context.”
+Therefore, we are drawn to raise these flags of "absolute truth."
+As the futurist Seth Godin rightly said: "Old ideas can have new value when applied to a new context."

-Amid so much "novelty", what sets us apart is discernment.
-We must stop, reflect and ask: does this really work or does it just fascinate because it looks different
+Amidst so many "novelties," what sets us apart is discernment.
+We should stop, reflect, and ask: does this really work or is it just fascinating because it looks different?

 And you?
-Look for something new or something that works?
+Are you looking for something new or something that works?

 Mario Soma